Begbies Traynor Executes Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Begbies Traynor Group PLC has executed a share buyback program, purchasing 5,000 ordinary shares at a price of 118 pence each.
-These shares will be held in treasury, adjusting the total number of shares in issue to 159,665,566, excluding treasury shares.
-This transaction is part of the company’s strategic financial management, potentially impacting shareholder calculations under the Financial Conduct Authority’s rules.
+Begbies Traynor Group PLC has executed a share buyback program, purchasing 30,044 ordinary shares at an average price of 124.83 pence per share on the London Stock Exchange’s AIM.
+This transaction reduces the number of shares in circulation, potentially increasing the value of remaining shares and providing flexibility in capital management.
+The repurchased shares are held in treasury, and the total number of shares in issue now stands at 159,619,626, excluding treasury shares.
+This move is part of the company’s strategy to optimize its capital structure and may impact shareholder calculations under regulatory disclosure rules.

 The most recent analyst rating on (GB:BEG) stock is a Buy with a £150.00 price target.
 To see the full list of analyst forecasts on Begbies Traynor stock, see the GB:BEG Stock Forecast page.